 As parents, sometimes it’s hard to know if or when to give your baby the pacifier.
 Overall around the subject there are mixed opinions as to whether the pacifier is beneficial for babies or not.
 Keep reading to learn more…

-All babies are born with a non-nutritive sucking reflex, even before he is born your baby might be sucking his thumb inside your belly.
+All babies are born with a non-nutritive sucking reflex.
+Even before he is born your baby might be sucking his thumb inside your belly.
 Once he’s born, your son will learn that sucking means food.
-And sometimes he will also seek his hands or the pacifier to suck and find comfort.
+Also, sometimes he will also seek his hands or the pacifier to suck and find comfort.

 According to the American Academy of Pediatrics, pacifiers do not cause any medical or psychological problems, so it’s okay to give one to your baby to satisfy his need for sucking.
 Nevertheless, it’s important not to use the pacifier to delay meals.